 Conclusion

-In this article, you learned about Data Automation, its elements, the Data Automation Strategy, different types of Data Access, and Ownership deployments.
-You also learned about the process of implementing Data Automation for your company and the various advantages of setting up Data Automation.
+In this article, you learned about Data Automation, its elements, the strategy behind its implementation, different types of Data Access, and Ownership deployments.
+You also learned about the process of implementing automation for your company and the various advantages that come with setting it up.

 Integrating and analyzing data from a huge set of diverse sources can be challenging; this is where Hevo comes into the picture.
 Hevo Data, a No-code Data Pipeline, helps you transfer data from a source of your choice in a fully automated and secure manner without having to write the code repeatedly.
 Hevo, with its strong integration with 150+ sources, allows you to not only export & load Data but also transform & enrich your Data & make it analysis-ready in a jiffy.